 Students will be billed for liability insurance for the directed practice courses.

-Student must pass all the required courses, have a cumulative grade point average (GPA) of 2.0 and must have a C as a minimum grade in BIO 1105 and all MAS and MST courses.
+Student must pass all the required courses, have a Clark State cumulative transcript grade point average (GPA) of 2.0 (college preparatory courses are not included) and have a C as a minimum grade in BIO 1105 and all MAS and MST courses.

 The program schedule that follows is designed for full-time students who have completed all prerequisites and who have no college preparatory recommendations.
 Many individuals, especially part-time students and those taking college preparatory requirements, will require additional semesters of study.
+In addition to the day program, offered at both the Springfield (fall semester start) and the Beavercreek (spring semester start) campuses, the Medical Assisting program is offered as a part-time evening option, at the Springfield campus, with the MAS coures for this option starting in spring term (January).
+Part-time evening students will still need to complete their unpaid, supervised Directed Practice clinical hours during the day.
 Students should consult their academic advisors for help in planning their schedules.

 |BIO 1105||Fundamentals of Anatomy and Physiology||3|

 |MAS 1104||Exam Room Procedures I||2|

 |MST 1101||Introduction to Health Care||3|